 The tech industry has never been bigger.
 Pretty much everything we interact with from day to day relies on computers or technology in some form.
-If you’ve decided to start to code with the goal of making it a career path or a hobby, there are many ways to get started.
-This article identifies possible pathways you can make into the industry and lists what you need to start to become a minimum viable coder (MVC).
+There are many ways to start learning how to code.
+This article identifies possible pathways you can make into the industry.

 The following is merely advice – your particular situation and journey may vary, and that’s all right.
-Every individual has their own unique path.
-The purpose of this article is to get you to reflect on you and what you would like to do, even if you’re a beginner.
+Every individual has his or her own unique path.
+The purpose of this article is to get you to reflect on you and what you would like to do.

 There are many entry points into the industry – there is no one “right” way to do it.
 The first step is to evaluate what you would like to get out of the experience.
 Ask yourself: